Thriving Louis Vuitton offsets drop in sales at luxury group LVMH

-PARIS (Reuters) - Booming sales at LVMH’s fashion brands like Louis Vuitton, particularly in China, helped to cushion the impact of the coronavirus pandemic, which hit revenues at the French luxury group.
+PARIS (Reuters) - Booming sales at LVMH’s fashion brands like Louis Vuitton, particularly in China, helped to cushion the impact of the coronavirus pandemic, which has crimped revenues at the French luxury group.

 LVMH, which closed a $15.8 billion acquisition of U.S. jeweller Tiffany in the middle of the pandemic, has like rivals taken a hit as governments the world over forced retailers to close shops during lockdowns.